Sydney Airport: Terminal 3

-The current terminal building is largely the result of extensions designed by Hassell that were completed in 1999.
-This included the construction of a 60-metre roof span above a new column-free check-in hall and resulted in extending the terminal footprint to 80,000 square metres.
+The terminal is located in the northeastern section adjacent to Terminal 2, with which it shares an underground train station.
 There are 14 parking bays served by aerobridges, including two served by dual aerobridges.
 Terminal 3 features a large Qantas Club lounge, along with a dedicated Business Class and Chairman's lounge.
 Terminal 3 also has a 'Heritage Collection' located adjacent to gate 13, dedicated to Qantas and including many collections from the airline's 90-plus years of service.
 It also has a view of the airport's apron and is used commonly by plane-spotters.